-There is a revolution in the learning environment across the globe, and it’s set to empower young minds to create invaluable art, apps, and software.
-It’s fuelled by coding platforms like Tynker and MIT?s Scratch, that have lessons on coding for kids, that enable them to create intuitive projects that may have the ability to change the way we interact with technology in our day-to-day lives.
-In fact, it is already happening—kids aged 7+ are learning to code, with easy-to-follow lessons offered by various platforms, and they are creating and sharing amazing work.
+There’s a revolution in the learning environment across the globe, and it’s ready to empower young minds to create invaluable art, apps, and software.
+It?s fueled by coding platforms like Tynker and MIT?s Scratch, that have lessons on coding for kids, that enable them to create intuitive projects that may have the ability to change the way we interact with technology in our day-to-day lives.
+In fact, it’s already happening?kids aged 7+ are learning to code with easy-to-follow lessons offered by various platforms, and they are creating and sharing amazing work.

-With it, one can also learn to create Minecraft mods, programme robots and drones connected with Tynker, and undertake various STEM activities.
+With it, one can also learn to create Minecraft mods, programme robots and drones that are compatible with Tynker, and undertake various STEM activities.
 It?s available for both home and school learning through online programming courses, mobile courses and a Minecraft Classic server.

-I love how one is guided step-by-step to understand a coding concept through a game or module, e.g. in the Dragon Dash game, a cute dragon makes you take one step after another, telling you all the while what to do next, and encouraging you when you take the right steps.
-The platform available for both flipped learning at home and classroom learning.
+I love how one can go step-by-step to understand a coding concept through a game or module.
+For example, in the Dragon Dash game, a cute dragon makes you take one step after another, telling you all the while what to do next.
+It encourages you when you take the right steps.
+The platform is available for both home and classroom learning.

 Coding for kids at home

 There are nineteen courses available for home learners:

 - Beginner Block Code courses teach programming concepts like sequencing, loops, conditioning, etc. through ?Intro to programming? modules including puzzles